Netcracker/KubeMarine/documentation/Installation.md

 *OS specific*: Yes, performs only on Ubuntu OS family.

-All the Ubuntu settings are specified in the `services.kernel_security.ubuntu` section of the inventory.
+All the AppArmor settings are specified in the `services.kernel_security.apparmor` section of the inventory.

 **Note**: AppArmor configuration is possible only on nodes running Ubuntu or Debian operating system.